 The tax basis of any non-cash consideration treated as received in satisfaction of accrued but untaxed interest should equal the amount of such accrued but untaxed interest, but in no event should such basis exceed the fair market value of the stock received in satisfaction of accrued but untaxed interest.

-The holding period of the non-cash consideration should begin on the day following the Effective Date.
+The holding period of the non-cash consideration should begin on the day following the receipt of such property.